apache/paimon/docs/content/concepts/overview.md

 ## Unified Storage

-There are three types of connectors in Flink SQL.
+For streaming engines like Apache Flink, there are typically three types of connectors:
 - Message queue, such as Apache Kafka, it is used in both source and intermediate stages in this pipeline, to guarantee the latency stay within seconds.